Mirage-Gallery/ERC721M/README.md

 #### Rapid Auction Mechanism:
 To make sales more dynamic and ensure that anyone can be outbid, ERC721M introduces a rapid auction mechanism.
 Once a sale is initiated, a short countdown begins, during which anyone can place a higher bid.
 The sale concludes when the countdown ends, with the highest bid securing the token.

-The "Rapid Auction Mechanism" in ERC721M plays a critical role in preventing bad actors from exploiting the system by deploying their own 'marketplace' contracts to wrap the token transfer and Ethereum transfers in a single transaction.
+The "Rapid Auction Mechanism" in ERC721M plays a critical role in preventing bad actors from exploiting the system by deploying their own 'marketplace' contracts to wrap the token transfer and Ether transfers in a single transaction.
 This mechanism also prevents manipulation attempts where a bad actor could try to coordinate with another party to "sell" the NFT at an artificially low price to minimize the royalty payout.
 Because the rapid auction system is open to any participant who can outbid the current highest bid, the chances of such collusion successfully avoiding an appropriate royalty fee are significantly diminished.

 ## Philosophy and Impact
 The introduction of ERC721M presents a philosophical pivot in the world of blockchain and decentralized systems.
 In designing this standard, we acknowledge a departure from the traditionally celebrated ethos of web3: absolute freedom, radical decentralization, and peer-to-peer interactions devoid of middlemen.
 This pivot reflects our realization that the unrestricted freedom characteristic of web3 systems, while exciting, has unfortunately been manipulated in ways that undercut the very creators that these systems set out to empower.